Turf fire in an Irish Cottage

 There’s nothing quite like the delicate aroma and soothing warmth of a turf fire during a winter — or summer — cold spell…

-While I was born in one of the coldest climates of the world — Interior Alaska — I’ve also lived and traveled in some of the warmest climates of the world.
-I’m often asked why I would settle in Ireland, with it’s cool, wet and mercurial weather…
+While I was born in one of the coldest climates of the world — Interior Alaska — I’ve also lived and travelled in some of the warmest climates of the world.
+I’m often asked why I would settle in Ireland, with its cool, wet and mercurial weather…

 This image appears in Magical Irish Countryside: Mystical Moods of Ireland, Vol. III.